National-Digital-Twin/IRIS-data-cleanser/airbyte-client/README.md

 ## Prereqs
 - Python 3.11+
-- Access to your Airbyte instance (OAuth client ID/secret) and Postgres/S3 credentials.
+- Access to your Airbyte instance (OAuth client ID/secret)
+- Access to minio (local) via access key ID or s3 (deployed) via IAM role
+- Access to Postgres (local) via local credentials or RDS (deployed) via deployed credentials

 ## Docker containers (for local usage)
 - Ensure docker is installed on your machine.